JoshuaRileyDev/vibetunnel-client/README.md

 # VibeTunnel TypeScript Client

+Please not that this is not an official client, we are not affiliated with VibeTunnel at all

 A comprehensive TypeScript/JavaScript client library for [VibeTunnel](https://github.com/amantus-ai/vibetunnel) - the innovative macOS application that transforms any browser into a terminal for remote access and AI agent monitoring.

 ## Features